aergoio/agora/AIPs/AIP-9.md

 This incubation funding is paid out in three-month installments of the total budget.

+## About us ...

+Crispy Whales is a web service provider for an online marketplace, Banana Clips, to buy and sell short video clips.
+Banana Clips manages digital copyrights and the true value of the short video clips using AI system and blockchain technologies on AERGO.

 ## License
 Copyright and related rights waived via [CC BY-NC-SA](https://creativecommons.org/licenses/by-nc-sa/4.0/).